-India has physical visas which are stamped into the passport, and e-visas which can be applied for online.
-Several years ago, the restrictions regarding use of the e-visa India were very strict, but recently the electronic variant suffices for virtually every traveler.
+India issues both physical visas which are stamped into the passport, and e-visas which can be applied for online.
+Several years ago, the restrictions regarding the use of the e-visa India were very strict, but recently the electronic variant suffices for virtually every traveller today.

 What is an e-visa India?

 The e-visa India is an electronic visa, which can be applied for easily online.
 After approval, it is sent digitally.
 The e-visa is a PDF-file, which must be printed by the traveller.
 It needs to be handed over when boarding the plane and after arrival in India, along with the passport.

 How can I apply for this e-visa?

 Applying for the e-visa India consists of three steps:

 - 2. Pay for the fees with Visa, MasterCard, American Express, or PayPal